The creator economy is booming, but who gets to benefit from this boom? It's not always the creators at the heart of it all.

 You shouldn't have to pay a lot when you're just starting out as a creator, nor should you have to pay higher fees because of your success in growing.

 When you're first starting out, having the tools you need is the first hurdle.
 As solopreneurs starting new businesses, creators pay for tools out of their own pocket.
-It’s why we decided to offer a free plan that provides a lot of value without having to buy anything upfront — you can create a great website, start your email list, build a free or paid community, and sell your first product.
+It’s why we decided to offer a free trial that provides a lot of value without having to buy anything upfront — you can create a great website, start your email list, and sell your first product.

 3. It's easy to get support